emarsden/pgmacs/README.md

 port, etc.).
 It will then open the PGmacs main buffer, which will show you a list of the tables available in the database.

-You can also open PGmacs with a connection object from the pg.el library (function `pgmacs-open`), or with a PostgreSQL connection string
+You can also open PGmacs with a PostgreSQL connection string

     M-x pgmacs-open-string RET user=myself port=5432 dbname=mydb